Xavija/reference-files/README.md

 # reference-files
-A bunch of cheatsheet/reference files that may come in handy
+This repository will contain some reference files related to various programming languages/software.
+I'm pretty sure they will come in handy in the near future.